-Considering the EFSA conclusions on the basic substance application for sucrose, the rate of application and the conditions of use which are described in detail in Appendix I and II, it is concluded that the use of sucrose would not lead to concerns for human health.
-Furthermore, no residues are expected as the conditions of use would not significantly increase the background level due to the natural occurrence of the substance.
+Considering the EFSA conclusions on the basic substance application for beer, the rate of application and the conditions of use which are described in detail in Appendix I and II, it is concluded that the use of beer would not lead to concerns for human health.
+Furthermore, the conditions of use are not expected to lead to the presence of residues of concern in food or feed commodities.

-Sucrose is not a substance of concern and does not have an inherent capacity to cause endocrine disrupting (according to the interim criteria in Regulation 1107/2009), neurotoxic or immunetoxic effects and is not predominantly used for plant protection purposes but nevertheless is useful in plant protection in a product consisting of the substance and water.
+Beer does not have an inherent capacity to cause endocrine disrupting (according to the interim criteria in Regulation (EC) No 1107/2009) or immunotoxic effects.
+The component ethanol is reported to have neurotoxic effects.
+However, this does not preclude approval because beer is a widely consumed foodstuff in the EU and any additional exposure and associated risk from the intended use in traps is considered trivial, as confirmed by EFSA.
+Beer is not predominantly used for plant protection purposes but nevertheless is useful in plant protection.
 Finally, it is not placed on the market as a plant protection product.